Preconditioned pseudo-time continuation for parameterized inverse problems: Conclusion

 \section{Conclusion}

 The preconditioned pseudo-time continuation approach is superior to executing an optimization algorithm on the perturbed problem.
 The core concept is to gradually perturb the auxiliary parameter and adapt the optimization solution and Hessian preconditioner.
-This ensures desirable mathematical properties such as the gradient equaling zero (up to a tolerance) and the Hessian being positive definite, at each time step.
+This ensures desirable mathematical properties such as the gradient equaling zero (up to a tolerance) and the Hessian being positive definite at each time step.
 When combined with a predictor-corrector scheme, this produces a computationally efficient and reliable algorithm that requires little effort tuning algorithm parameters.

 We observed that looser PCG tolerances generally yield lower computational costs.
 This algorithm parameter, denoted as $\epsilon_\text{CG}$, appears to be the most important consideration in our approach.
 Taking $\epsilon_\text{CG}$ too small generally increases the computational cost.
 Taking $\epsilon_\text{CG}$ too large may result in a poor step and thus require multiple Newton iterations for correction.
 This can increase the total computational cost.
 However, the predictor-corrector method converges as long as the time step is sufficiently small.
+Adaptive time stepping is another avenue of future research to enhance the algorithms.
+In particular, the adaptive algorithms of~\cite[chap.
+5]{Deuflhard_book} are a promising avenue to leverage computations within the steps to estimate Lipschitz constants needed to automatically adapt the time step size.

 One may be tempted to use the quasi-Newton inverse Hessian approximation in place of running PCG for the predictor step, corrector step, or both.
 However, error in the Hessian approximation may lead to running many corrector steps that exhibit slower convergence.
 Note also that in the context of optimization problems constrained by PDEs, the linear solves required to compute Hessian-vector products share common structures.
 Hence, the cost of computing multiple Hessian-vector products can be amortized by reusing matrix factorizations that arise from solving the incremental state and adjoint equations.
 Consequently, it is advantageous to take fewer iterations with more Hessian-vector products per iteration rather than using an approximate Hessian that requires many corrector iterations to ensure gradient norm tolerance satisfaction.